 For me, the surprises in Non-Fiction were the fact that Self-Help made up just 16% of sales and Business a measly 10%.
 My instinct prior to reading this survey was that these would both sell more.
 The survey also seems to not include text books and educational books.

 My thoughts are that this report simply doesn’t give us enough data to make a definitive decision on which is the 'best book genre'.

-Clearly for Fiction, writing ‘Mystery, Thriller and Crime’ will give you a bigger fan base and more potential book deals.
+Clearly for Fiction, writing ‘Mystery, Thriller, and Crime’ will give you a bigger fan base and more potential book deals.
 The same is true for History in Non-Fiction.

 Yet, this is a dangerous approach.
 So many factors go into securing a book deal that simply picking a book genre because it has the biggest market is a little bit silly.
 If nothing else passion for a particular book genre goes a long way.
 I can use myself as an example of an alternative approach.
-I write children’s history book, with a target audience aged 9-12, and a focus on reluctant readers.
+I write children’s history books, with a target audience aged 9-12, and a focus on reluctant readers.
 Yes, this pigeon holes me and yes it cuts down the readership, but it does allow me to work closely with my agent, whilst developing good relationships with publishers who are interested in this book genre.